 Take a break for an included lunch during our explorations and keep an eye out for the rare species of pheasants roaming the grounds.

-The village of Winchcombe is nearby, so let’s stop for a visit to explore the ancient streets full of the character of the past.
+The village of Winchcombe is a short walk away, so stop by for a visit to stroll and explore the ancient streets full of the character of the past.

 Set amid the delightful Cotswold countryside are the tranquil ruins of Hailes Abbey, founded in 1246.
 Once the center for monastic life, this peaceful space is perfect for relaxing and wandering or browse the museum to undercover the stories of the monks who called this home for nearly three centuries.